RunestoneInteractive/RunestoneServer/source/SortSearch/TheQuickSort.rst

 ~~~~~~~~~~~~~~

 The **quick sort** uses divide and conquer to gain the same advantages
 as the merge sort, while not using additional storage.
-As a trade-off,
+As a trade-ÁÁ off,
 however, it is possible that the list may not be divided in half.
 When
 this happens, we will see that performance is diminished.